Petzys/ret2libc/README.md

 The fact that we caused a segmentation fault means that binary is probably vulnerable to a buffer overflow.

-A buffer overflow is a vulnerability that occurs when a program writes data to a buffer exceeding its limits and thereby overwriting of other memory locations.
+A buffer overflow is a vulnerability that occurs when a program writes data to a buffer exceeding its limits and thereby overwriting other memory locations.
 This usually leads to a crash of the program but can also be exploited by attackers by overwriting the return address of a function to execute malicious code or ROP chains.

 Return Oriented programming (ROP) is a computer security exploit technique that allows an attacker to execute code in the presence of security defenses such as executable space protection.
 It leverages code snippets called "gadgets" which are already present in the binary or other libraries to construct so called ROP chains.
 In some cases, these can be used to execute arbitrary code.